jremsza/goMLproject/README.md

 4. `predictions.Mul(X, theta)`: This line performs the matrix multiplication.
 5. `resultsChan <- predictions`: This line sends the predictions matrix to the resultsChan channel.
 This allows the result of the computation to be used elsewhere in the program.

+The main function initiates the PredictConcurrently function running the PredictConcurrently function in a separate goroutine.
+It uses a WaitGroup and a channel to synchronize with that goroutine.
+The PredictConcurrently function is expected to send a *mat.Dense value on the resultsChan channel when it's done, and to call wg.Done() to depleate the WaitGroup counter.

 # Remarks to Managment